 The challenge was what led her to take the role.
 Laura says: “It is no secret that we face some challenges in the town, but it’s rewarding to be playing a part in trying to raise the profile of the town – and to help those who do business here.”

 Laura sees Kirkcaldy’s location as a real plus – living and working by the sea – and she echoes Bill in recognising that “we have everything on our doorstep – the shops, beautiful parks and the wonderful Kirkcaldy Galleries.”
 The parks are a real favourite as Laura has two young children.
 Time out with friends and family to enjoy what the town has to offer is high on her list of priorities, saying: “For a coffee and cake – it’s got to be The Cupcake Coffee Box or Robertsons.
-For lunch … sushi from Koku Shi.
-Fatma’s Lebanese restaurant is first choice for a meal out with friends … followed by cocktails at The Duchess.”
+Koku Shi, the Japanese restaurant, is first choice for a meal out with friends … followed by cocktails at The Duchess.”